PostgREST/postgrest/docs/references/configuration.rst

 Configuration Reload with NOTIFY
 --------------------------------

-To reload the configuration from within the database, you can use a NOTIFY command.
+To reload the configuration from within the database, you can use the ``NOTIFY`` command.
+See :ref:`listener`.

 .. code:: postgresql

    NOTIFY pgrst, 'reload config'

-The ``"pgrst"`` notification channel is enabled by default.
-You can name the channel with :ref:`db-channel` and enable or disable it with :ref:`db-channel-enabled`.

 .. _config_full_list: